Data centers with quantum random access memory and quantum networks

 About the role of QRAM, there are numerous quantum algorithms that claim potential advantages against their classical counterparts, but those algorithms often implicitly require an interface between classical data and the quantum processor.
 The advantages of the computational complexity are estimated usually from the query complexity where the oracle provides this interface (see, for instance, \cite{wittek2014quantum}).
 Quantum Random Access Memory (QRAM, see \cite{nielsen2002quantum,giovannetti2008quantum,connorthesis}) is a general-purpose architecture that could serve as a realization of such oracles.
 More specifically, QRAM allows a user to perform a superposition of queries to different elements of a data set stored in memory.
 The data itself can be either classical or quantum.
 In the case where the data is classical, the user provides an arbitrary superposition of addresses as input, and the QRAM returns an entangled state where the addresses are correlated with the corresponding data:

 Here, the superscripts $Q_1$ and $Q_2$ respectively denote the input and output qubit registers, $x_i$ denotes the $i$-th element of the classical data set, the $\alpha_i$ are generic coefficients, and $N$ is the size of the database.
 We emphasize the distinction between QRAM, defined via \Cref{eq:QRAM_def_classical}, and so-called random-access quantum memories~\cite{naik2017random,jiang2019experimental,langenfeld2020network}; the latter do not allow for accessing a superposition of multiple different data elements and hence are not sufficient for our purposes.
 Indeed, the ability to perform a superposition of queries as in \Cref{eq:QRAM_def_classical} is crucial to the applications we describe below.

-Alternatively, the QRAM can also store quantum data.
-In this case, the user provides an arbitrary superposition of addresses as input, but the QRAM now returns the quantum state that was stored in the memory location specified by the address.
-More precisely, if the QRAM holds an arbitrary product state, $\bigotimes_{j=1}^N\ket{\psi_j}^{D_j}$, where $D_j$ denotes the $j$-th cell of the memory, then a QRAM query enacts the operation

-which, conditioned on register $Q_1$ being in state $\ket{i}$, swaps the state of register $Q_2$ and the $i$-th cell of the quantum memory.
-Here, $\ket{\overline{\psi}^{(i)}_j} = \ket{0}$ for $i=j$ and $\ket{\overline{\psi}^{(i)}_j} = \ket{\psi_j}$ otherwise.
-By linearity, this definition also defines the query operation when the QRAM holds an entangled state.
-Note that, when the data is quantum, a QRAM query generally leaves the $Q_1$ and $Q_2$ registers entangled with the data.
-The difference between the classical and quantum operations will be manifest when we try to ``write" the data in QDCs (see SM for a detailed discussion).

-We now give a formal definition of a QDC, and we expand on aspects of this definition below. \begin{definition} A QDC, $\mathcal{D} = \{\mathcal{R}, \mathcal{I}\}$, consists of a QRAM, $\mathcal R$, coupled to a quantum communication network, $\mathcal I$, and queries to the QDC can be performed in three steps: (1) a remote user uses $\mathcal I$ to send a quantum query to the QDC; (2) the QDC executes query using $\mathcal R$, as in either \Cref{eq:QRAM_def_classical} or \Cref{eq:QRAM_def_quantum}; (3) the QDC uses $\mathcal I$ to send input and output qubit registers, $Q_1$ and $Q_2$, back to the user.

-$\mathcal D$ is characterized by four key parameters: the size of the database $N$, the error in the query $\epsilon$, the latency $\tau$ (time cost of a single query), and the throughput $T$ (number of queries performed per unit time). \end{definition}
+Moreover, in Appendix we will discuss in detail a quantum version of QRAM, and a formal definition of QDCs.